 Learn Tajweed Online with Us

 Madd is a very important rule in Tajweed since it plays a vital role in understanding the meanings of the Quranic verses.
 The Messenger of Allah (PBUH) used to read Quran with elongations of the sounds like we are taught today in the Tajweed rules.
-Leaving out the madd, therefore, means we are not reading the Quran the way it was revealed.
-So, it is crucial to learn the proper way of reciting the verses and understand the different types of madd in Quran and their applications.
+Leaving out the Madd, therefore, means we are not reading the Quran the way it was revealed.
+So, it is crucial to learn the proper way of reciting the verses and understand the different types of Madd in Quran and their applications.

 We, at Riwaq Al Quran, present online courses to help our Muslim brothers and sisters improve the Quran recitation and gain Allah’s satisfaction.
 Our qualified tutors teach Quran in the most affordable and efficient way, enabling students to read the verses with the correct pronunciation.
-So, to understand the types of madd and become well versed in their application, join our Online Tajweed Classes today.
+So, to understand the types of Madd and become well versed in their application, join our Online Tajweed Classes today.

 Madd in Arabic is the elongation of vowel sounds, crucial for proper pronunciation in Quranic recitation.
 It is divided into Madd Asli (natural elongation) and Madd Far’i (secondary elongation), with the latter further categorized into types such as Madd Lazim, Madd Jaiz, Madd Mutasil, and Madd Muntasir, each defined by specific rules and elongation durations.